 Any archery hunter who fails to use two early out reservations that he/she made in one month will be barred from making or using any other early let out reservations in that same month.

 Monday through Friday, daily access permits are issued on a first-come, first-served basis.
 Daily access permits are issued 45 minutes before sunrise for archers and waterfowlers and 15 minutes before sunrise for small-game hunters.
 On weekdays, hunters arriving before the check station opens must park in numbered parking spots in front of the check station according to the order of their arrival and must sign the list at the check station window to ensure their place in line.

 Day-Before Reservations for Archery and Waterfowl Hunters

-To make a "day-before" reservation, you must call the Ridge Check Station at 631-924-3156 between 12:00 noon and 2:00 PM the day before you want to hunt (Sunday through Thursday only).
-After making a "day-before" reservation, hunters must pick up their permits and placards and leave their licenses in a drop box on the porch of the check station anytime after 6:00 PM the night before they hunt.
+To make a "day-before" reservation, you must call the Ridge Check Station at 631-924-3156 between 12 noon and 2 p.m. the day before you want to hunt (Sunday through Thursday only).
+After making a "day-before" reservation, hunters must pick up their permits and placards and leave their licenses in a drop box on the porch of the check station anytime after 6 p.m. the night before they hunt.
 This will allow hunters to go directly to their reserved parking spots in the morning.
 Hunters must still check in at the Check Station no later than one-half hour after sunset on the day they hunt.

 Weekends, Holidays and November 1st